znicholasbrown/ai_66/Manual/CPSB.md

 sn-initial-attack-delay

 The forced, initial delay before any computer player attacks (in seconds).
-Must be \&gt;= 0.
+Must be >= 0.

 sn-initial-attack-delay-type